-269 Consumer

-Experiences of

-the Health and
+269 Consumer Experiences of the Health and Social Care Complaints System

-Social Care

-Complaints

-System

-Peter Pinfield explained that Healthwatch nationally had produced a report about consumer experiences of health and social care complaints systems.
-The report had been well received by central government and other health and social care organisations and he hoped that all Board members could ask their own organisations to look at their own complaints procedures to ensure that they were consistent with the principles outlined in the report and were. simple, compassionate and responsive to patients and service users.
+Peter Pinfield explained that Healthwatch Worcestershire had produced a report about consumer experiences of the health and social care complaints system.
+The report had been well received by central government and Health and Social Care Organisations and he hoped that all HWB members could ask their organisations to look at their own complaints procedures and ensure that they were simple, compassionate and responsive to patients and service users.

-He asked whether this work could be included within the communication and engagement workstream of Well Connected and take place over the next 12-18 months.
+He hoped that the possibility of a Worcestershire wide complaints model could be considered.
+As Worcestershire was a Well Connected Pioneer he wondered whether it could sit within the communication and engagement work stream and take place over the next 12-18 months.